 Microsoft Outlook permits duplicate entries, so all duplicates may not be exchanged in the synchronization process.

-Only Outlook's default contacts folder is synchronized.
+NOTE: Only Outlook's default contacts folder is synchronized.
 Items in sub-folders are not synchronized.
-Items that are moved from the default folder to a sub-folder will appear to have been deleted the next time synchronization takes place.
+Items that are moved from the default folder to a sub-folder will not be displayed the next time synchronization takes place.